Fundamental theorems of welfare economics: Kenneth Arrow and Gérard Debreu (separately, 1951)

 Arrow's and Debreu's two papers (written independently and published almost simultaneously) sought to improve on the rigour of Lange's first theorem.
 Their accounts refer to (short-run) production as well as exchange, expressing the conditions for both through linear functions.

 Equilibrium for production is expressed by the constraint that the value of a manufacturer's net output, i.e. the dot product of the production vector with the price vector, should be maximised over the manufacturer's production set.
 This is interpreted as profit maximisation.
-A firm's maximum output, like that of an economy as a whole, will be attained only if an invisible hand leads employees, each seeking his or her own satisfaction, to promote an end which is no part of their intention; so like Lerner, Arrow and Debreu relied on a powerful premise (in their case embodied in definitions) to do much of the work.

 Equilibrium for exchange is interpreted as meaning that the individual's utility should be maximised over the positions obtainable from the endowment through exchange, these being the positions whose value is no greater than the value of his or her endowment, where the value of an allocation is its dot product with the price vector.

-The concept of equilibrium is thus recast as meaning optimality along a straight price line.
-This new meaning is given the special name of 'Walrasian' or 'competitive equilibrium', and is not a true equilibrium condition in the sense of being a balance of forces.

-Arrow's and Debreu's proofs required a change of mathematical style from the calculus to convex set theory.
 Arrow motivated his paper by reference to the need to extend proofs to cover equilibria at the edge of the space, and Debreu by the possibility of indifference curves being non-differentiable.
 Modern texts follow their style of proof.

-Greenwald-Stiglitz theorem
+Greenwald–Stiglitz theorem

 In their 1986 paper, "Externalities in Economies with Imperfect Information and Incomplete Markets", Bruce Greenwald and Joseph Stiglitz showed that the fundamental welfare theorems do not hold if there are incomplete markets or imperfect information.
 The paper establishes that a competitive equilibrium of an economy with asymmetric information is generically not even constrained Pareto efficient.
 A government facing the same information constraints as the private individuals in the economy can nevertheless find Pareto-improving policy interventions.

 Greenwald and Stiglitz noted several relevant situations, including how moral hazard may render a situation inefficient (e.g. an alcohol tax may be pareto improving as it reduces automobile accidents).

+Assumptions for the fundamental theorems

+In principle, there are two commonly found versions of the fundamental theorems, one relating to an exchange economy in which endowments are exogenously given, and one relating to an economy in which production occurs.
+The production economy is more general and entails additional assumptions.
+The assumptions are all based on the standard graduate microeconomics textbook.

+The fundamental theorems do not generally ensure existence, nor uniqueness of the equilibria.